 - Remove the paper and baking beans and cook the tart for a further 7 minutes.
 Remove from the oven but leave the oven on.

-- Meanwhile, make the filling: Remove the pits from the cherries with a pitter gadget (much easier!) or carefully with a knife.
+- Meanwhile, make the cherry pie filling: Remove the pits from the cherries with a pitter gadget (much easier!) or carefully with a knife.

 - Add the cherries to a large saucepan over a medium heat with the water, sugar, vanilla, most of the lime zest (reserve some for decoration) and the lime juice.
 Bring to the boil, then reduce the heat to low and cook for 5 minutes, stirring occasionally.